Past Lab Members

 Daria Karbainova, PhD

 Dr. Daria Karbainova completed an MSc at the University of Edinburgh, Scotland, where her interest in well-being and resilience began.
 She pursued a PhD in Research and Clinical Psychology at Concordia University, balancing the pursuit of academic knowledge and psychotherapy training.
 Her research focused on resilience factors, such as having a sense of purpose in life, and how they help young adults make meaning in the face of stressful experiences.
 In 2023-2024, she was on internship at the MUHC’s Psychosocial Oncology Program and Chronic Viral Illness Service, where she made use of her research interests with clinical populations.
+She is currently working as a Psychologist in a private clinic in Montreal, Quebec.

 Kathryn Mulvihill, PhD